Skip to main content

 What to expect

-• Experimentation: Explore the creative possibilities and limits of photography through practical work.
+• The ability to experiment: Explore the creative possibilities and limits of photography through introductory and advanced workshops and practical work.

-• Employability and enterprise skills: Develop the necessary skills and creative attributes to take on future challenges in a wide range of professional settings.
+• Employability and enterprise skills: Develop the necessary skills, resilience and creative attributes to work in a wide range of professional settings.
+Test out and refine exhibition techniques and learn how to present to diverse audiences.

-• Collaboration: Attend lectures and collaborate on projects with students from Camberwell’s other fine art degrees including Computational Arts, Drawing, Painting and Sculpture.
+• Collaboration and co-working: Attend lectures and collaborate on projects with students from Camberwell’s other fine art degrees including Computational Arts, Drawing, Painting and Sculpture.

-• Access to facilities: Use Camberwell’s large range of facilities including printmaking machines, photography and film studios and ceramics, wood and metal workshops.
-View the Camberwell facilities.
+• Access to facilities: Use Camberwell’s large range of facilities including printmaking, photography and film studios and ceramics, wood and metal workshops.
+View the Camberwell facilities

 Industry experience and opportunities